 We are not sure what the proper name for these button-on suits is.
 Nor do we know what they were called in the 1860s when they were most common.
 They were probably just referred to as suits, meaning the shirt or top matched the pants.
 We assume that the style was a European import, but are information is still quite linited.
 We are not entirely about the chronology of these button-on suits.
 We see them in the 1860s, but are unsure about the 50s and 70s at this time.
 We have a fairly good collection from both decaded and we do not see these suits being worn very commonly.
 We have found quite a number of CDV portraits from the 1860s.
 Most are undated, but look like the 1860s.
 The early CDVs from the 60s are quite destinctive.
 They look rather like one-piece suits, but I believe they were two pieces that buttoned to gether.
 They were suits in the sence that the top matched the bottom, but there was no jacket.
 Rather the top was a shirt liked top to which the pants buttoned.
 The suits were often decorated with piping, embroidery, and buttons.
 We do not, however, notice the elaborate decoration that became popular in the 1880s.
 While many of these suits were done with decorative trim, we also notice plain suits with limited decoration.We are not sure about the colors.
 We notice these suits done in a number of styles.
 Both the tops and pants varied.
 We notice both long pants and bloomer knickers.
 We are not yet sure about the age conventions.
 We do see younger school age boys wearing these suits, but I suspect that they were not all that common at school.

 We are not sure what the proper name for these button-on suits is.
-Nor do we know what they were called in the 1860s when they were most common.
+Nor do we know what they were called in the 1860s70s when they were most common.
 They were probably just referred to as suits, meaning the shirt or top matched the pants.
 This is interesting because we still commonly see boys in the 1860s wearing suits that did not have matching jackets and pants.
+Catalogs were not yet very common. so we havde not yet fond ad copy devoted to them.

 Button-on outfits have varied in popularity over time.
 We are not entirely about the chronology of these button-on suits, but have begun to develop some basic information..
 We supose that the skeleton suits popular in the late-18th and early 19th century might be classified as button-on suits.
 We see boys wearing a variety of fancy suits in the mid-19th century.
 We are unsure about the 50s at this time.
 They do not seem to be noticeable in the Daguerreotypes and Ambrotypes we have archived on our 1850s individuals page.
 We have a fairly good collection from the 1850s and we do not see these suits being worn very commonly.
 We see them in large numbers during the 1860s.
 This is in part because with the advent of the CDV, very large numbers of portraits were taken.
 Most ofthese portaits are undated, but look like the 1860s.
 The early CDVs from the 60s are quite destinctive.
 We also notice some if these suits being wirn in the 1870s, especially the early 1870s.
 Button-on styles seem to decline in popularity at this time.
 We note many button on outfits appearing in the 1920s and continued to be popular through the 1940s.
 After the 40s we see button-on outfits mostly being done as fancy outfits for formal events like weddings.